gucio321/giu-animations/README.md

 ### Key Frame

-Key frames are states of animation with a specified animation states.
+Key frames are specific frames of an animation, other frames get interpolated according to them.
 All other states between them are calculated on the go.
-Key frames system in this module is not much experienced, but it should suit needs of most users.
+Key frames system in this module is not very advanced, but it should suit needs of most users.
 For more information about implementation of this system in particular animation types, see above.

 ## Creating your own animation

 You can use this API to create your own animation.
-To do soo, lets take a look on `Animation` interface.
+To do soo, lets take a look at the `Animation` interface.

 ```go
 type Animation interface {